zsofiaprincz/zerda-exam-html-css/README.md

 ## 2. Understand code (~15 minutes) [2 points]
 Read the following code snippet:
-What is the distance between the top-left corner of the document body and the yellow box? <br>  <em> top 40px , left 40px </em>
+What is the distance between the top-left corner of the document body and the yellow box? <br>  <em> top 40px , left 40px </em> <br>
 Give a detailed explanation below!  <br> <em>The position of the blue box is absolute which means its child element (defined on the bottom by divs) is positionned absolutely anywhere relative to its parent.
-The parent element is 20-20 from top left and by positionning the yellow box 20-20 also top left, we define the 20 pixels from the corner of the blue box.</em>
+The parent element is 20-20 from top left and by positionning the yellow box 20-20 also top left, we define the 20 pixels from the corner of the blue box.</em><br>
 Add your answer to this readme file, commit your changes to this repository.
 ```HTML
 <!DOCTYPE html>